Earn Your Kansas High School Diploma

 GED candidates in Kansas are not required to take the Official GED Practice Test, which is a shortened version of the exam.
 This test helps individuals prepare for the actual test.
 The practice test is offered at official GED testing centers.
 A fee is charged.
-Candidates may find their local test center on the ACE website or on the Kansas Board of Regents website (www.kansasregents.org).
+Candidates might find their local test center on the ACE website or on the Kansas Board of Regents website.

 Kansas GED Test Registration

 The GED test cannot be taken online.
 It is only administered at an official test center.
 Individuals registering for the GED must provide acceptable photo identification and be at least 18 years old.
-Teenagers who are age 16 or 17 may take the exam with additional documentation.
-The Board of Regents website has a listing of official test centers, documentation requirements and current fees.
-Individuals with learning or physical disabilities may request special accommodations during the exam.
+Teenagers who are age 16 or 17 can take the exam with additional documentation.
+The Board of Regents website has a listing of official test centers, documentation requirements, and current fees.
+Individuals with learning or physical disabilities can request special accommodations during the exam.
 Contact your local test center for the appropriate request forms.